dstndstn/astrometry.net/doc/readme.rst

 Getting Index Files
 ===================

-Get pre-cooked index files from: <http://broiler.astrometry.net/~dstn/4200>_ (these are built from the 2MASS catalog).
+Get pre-cooked index files from: <http://data.astrometry.net/4200>_ (these are built from the 2MASS catalog).

-Or, for wide-angle images, <http://broiler.astrometry.net/~dstn/4100>_ (these are built from the Tycho-2 catalog).
+Or, for wide-angle images, <http://data.astrometry.net/4100>_ (these are built from the Tycho-2 catalog).

-We used to have the "4000-series" files:
-(http://broiler.astrometry.net/~dstn/4000), but these suffer from a bug where parts of the sky do are not covered by the reference catalog.
+We used to have the "4000-series" files, but these suffer from a bug where parts of the sky do are not covered by the reference catalog.

 Each index file is designed to solve images within a narrow range of scales.
 The index files designed to solve small (angular size) images